birdLark/birdLark.github.io/community/submit_guide/document.md

 # Documentation Notice

 Good documentation is critical for any type of software.
-Any contribution that can improve the LarkMidTable documentation is welcome.
+Any contribution that can improve the birdlarkdocumentation is welcome.

 ##  Get the document project

-Documentation for the LarkMidTable project is maintained in a separate [git repository](https://github.com/apache/incubator-birdLark-website).
+Documentation for the birdlarkproject is maintained in a separate [git repository](https://github.com/apache/incubator-birdLark-website).

 First you need to fork the document project into your own github repository, and then clone the document to your local computer.